On discretely structured growth models and their moments: Model formulation

-In practice, the reproductive rate in a population might be strongly linked to fitness.
-This is often the case when fitness is linked to age in mammalian populations.
-Therefore, we also incorporate a general fitness dependence into the reproductive rates.
-Explicitly, we take $r=r(j)$ and $\rho=\rho(j)$ to be functions of fitness and, to avoid ambiguity, we assume that $\rho(0)=0$, so that $r(0)$ represents the sole rate of reproduction in the healthy population.
+In practice, the reproductive rate in a population might be strongly linked to the state.
+This is often the case when structuring by fitness in mammalian populations.
+Therefore, we also incorporate a general state dependence into the reproductive rates.
+Explicitly, we take $r=r(j)$ and $\rho=\rho(j)$ to be functions of state and, to avoid ambiguity, we assume that $\rho(0)=0$, so that $r(0)$ represents the sole rate of reproduction in the $u_0$ population.
 With this notation and these assumptions, the reproduction term in \cref{eq: abstractly structured logistic} takes the form

 The second term in \cref{eq: abstractly structured logistic} is not associated with the same nuance as the reproduction rate, with a linear death rate being a plausible candidate in a minimal model.
-Hence, taking $d(j)$ to be the fitness-dependent death rate per capita of the $j$\textsuperscript{th} subpopulation for some function of fitness $d$, we take
+Hence, taking $d(j)$ to be the state-dependent death rate per capita of the $j$\textsuperscript{th} subpopulation for some function of state $d$, we take

 in \cref{eq: abstractly structured logistic}.